SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/provisioning/index.md

 title: provisioning
 description: "Learn what app provisioning is and the benefits of automating it."
 author: Margrethe Romnes
-so.date: 02.02.2022
+date: 02.02.2022
-keywords: provisioning, set-up, apps so.topic: concept so.envir: cloud so.client: online
+keywords: provisioning, set-up, apps
+topic: concept
+envir: cloud
+client: online
 ---

 # Provisioning